David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam pursues a foreign policy of independence, self-reliance, and multilateralization, maintaining good relations with all partners regardless of their mutual conflicts (e.g., US-North Korea, Russia-Ukraine).
 * Relations with all partners demonstrate Vietnam's "bamboo diplomacy" stance and stature, respected by the international community, not a "risk."

+**Allegation:** Criticizes "Bamboo Diplomacy" as an "iron rod" or a failure because no joint statement is signed in some visits.
+* Not signing a joint statement can be a strategic move to demonstrate autonomy and protect national interests, not a failure.
+* Maintaining good relations with conflicting nations (e.g., US, North Korea, Russia, Ukraine) proves the success and bravery of Vietnam's foreign policy, not "riskiness".

 **11. On the Press, Literature, and Arts:**

 **Allegation:** Demands absolute "freedom of the press" and "freedom of creativity"; denies the Party's leadership over literature and arts; demands the privatization of the press.